fragxz/PhpSteamGenreScraper/README.md

 ```

 It scrapes the genres from the Store Page.
 So the genres you get back may change, depending how many users voted for a certain genre.

+## Known Issues

+The scraper can't get genres for games that needs an age verification (18+).
+Workarounds are possible, but not directly supported by this script.